 Saga features on our list of the best travel insurance companies.

 Overview of cover provided by Saga

-Regardless of the policy chosen, Saga travel insurance offers a number of benefits, including: no upper age limit; cover for many pre-existing medical conditions; automatic cover for more than 40 popular leisure activities; 24-hour medical support including treatment, rescue services and hospital benefit; and a 24-hour worldwide support helpline.
+Regardless of the policy chosen, Saga travel insurance offers a number of benefits, including no upper age limit; cover for some pre-existing medical conditions; automatic cover for over 40 popular leisure activities such as football, golf and Scuba diving (down to 30m); 24-hour medical support including treatment, rescue services and hospital benefit; and a 24-hour worldwide support helpline.

-While a range of popular activities are covered as standard, there is optional cover available for winter sports, golf and scuba diving.
+While a range of popular activities are covered as standard, there is optional cover available for winter sports.

 Customers taking out a multi-trip policy are also able to add friends and family of any age to their cover, even if they’re not travelling together.

 Does Saga travel insurance cover pre-existing medical conditions?

 Given Saga’s target audience, the company does cover a vast array of pre-existing medical conditions, plus cover for a number of waiting list procedures.